benjamincrozat/laravel-boilerplate/README.md

 I just got tired of repeating the same things over and over.
 I made this repository public, because why not?

-## What's included

-In addition to code clean up, I added or removed dependencies both in the front and the back end.

 ## Usage

 ```bash